ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 This is the same error we've seen before, with the Lua Interpreter complaining that we've apparently forgotten to put local before `isTruthy`.

-The reason this error is appearing now instead of when we press backspace is because the `isTruthy` function is created and assigned a variable during the code initialisation which happens when a game is loaded.
+The reason this error is appearing now instead of when we press backspace is because the `isTruthy` function is created and assigned to a variable during the code initialisation which happens when a game is loaded.

-This time, code in **discreteEventsRegistrar.lua** part of the _stack traceback_, because this didn't occur during the execution of an event.
+This time, code in **discreteEventsRegistrar.lua** is not part of the _stack traceback_, because this didn't occur during the execution of an event.
 Instead, it happened during a call to the `require` function, which allows Lua files to access information from other files.
 I will explain `require` later on in this lesson.

 For now, change line 409 (or whatever it is in your version of **discreteEvents.lua**) to